giteliot/giteliot.github.io/projects/shankd.md

 - the bearing angle of the player to the opponent, and the one of the opponent towards me
 - again the visibility of the hand and weapon

-With this new configuration, even with just 500k steps, which takes a few minutes on a MacBook Air M1 with 16Gb RAM, the agent becomes nearly unbeatable.
-Upping to 10M steps became definitely superhuman.
+With this new configuration, even with just 500k steps, which takes a few minutes on a MacBook Air M1 with 16Gb RAM, the agent becomes already really good.
+Upping to 1M steps became extremely tough to beat, even for me!